jorunhal/String-function/README.md

 # String-function

-A set of Javascript classes and functions which enables the generation of objects representing mathematical functions given by as a string.
+A set of Javascript classes and functions which enables the generation of objects representing a mathematical function initially given as a string.